sarahscheffler/sacred-geometry/README.md

 3. Eventually, this will contain an analysis of the arithmetic problem itself.
    This problem feels like it might be NP-complete, but I haven't managed a reduction yet.
-But it feels like it should reduce to subset sum or 3SAT.
+But it feels like it should reduce from subset sum or 3SAT.

 As always, comments and criticism are always welcome.
 I especially welcome any comments on my Rust, which is a new language for me.